ranvir01/bls-website/README.md

 - [x] Animations work smoothly on modern browsers
 - [x] Form validation works correctly
 - [x] Mobile experience is optimized

+This is a test change to demonstrate Git workflow.